techcto/quickstart-solodev-eks/pages/deploy-via-cloudformation.md

 ## Step 3: Launch your CloudFormation Stack(s)
 Once you’ve configured your <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a>, you can your CloudFormation stack(s).

 Please follow the instructions below depending upon your current environment.
-If you do not have an existing EKS cluster, begin by launching <a href="deploy-eks.md">Amazon EKS by Solodev</a>.
-Once that is complete, follow the directions to deploy <a href="deploy-solodev-dcx.md">Solodev DCX for Kubernetes</a> to that newly created EKS cluster.
-Conversely, if you wish to deploy Solodev DCX for Kubernetes to a preexisting EKS cluster, skip directly to <a href="deploy-solodev-dcx.md">those instructions</a>.
+If you do not have an existing EKS cluster, begin by launching <a href="deploy-eks.md">Solodev EKS for Kubernetes</a>.
+Once that is complete, follow the directions to deploy <a href="deploy-eks.md">Solodev EKS for Kubernetes</a> to that newly created EKS cluster.
+Conversely, if you wish to deploy Solodev CMS for Kubernetes to a preexisting EKS cluster, skip directly to <a href="deploy-solodev-cms.md">those instructions</a>.

 <table>
 	<tr>
 		<td width="25%"><a href="deploy-eks.md"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/amazon-eks-by-solodev.jpg" /></a></td>
 		<td>
-			<h3>Amazon EKS by Solodev*</h3>
+			<h3>Solodev EKS for Kubernetes*</h3>
 			<p>Launch Amazon Elastic Kubernets Service (EKS) in a new cluster and manage your containers at any scale with Solodev.
 Launch your applications rapidly and across AWS Regions and Availability Zones, and move from environment to environment regardless of operating system.</p>
 			<p align="right"><a href="deploy-eks.md"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/solodev-launch-btn.png" width="200" /></a></p>
 		</td>